Shamil Basayev: 2003

 On 12 May 2003, suicide bombers rammed a truck loaded with explosives into a Russian government compound in Znamenskoye, northern Chechnya, killing 59 people.
 Two days later a woman got within six feet of Akhmad Kadyrov, the head of the Moscow-appointed Chechen administration, and blew herself up killing herself and 14 people; Kadyrov was unhurt.
 Basayev claimed responsibility for both attacks; Maskhadov denounced them.

 From June until August 2003 Basayev lived in the town of Baksan in nearby Kabardino-Balkaria.
-Eventually, a skirmish took place between when local policemen came to check the house he was staying in.
+Eventually, a skirmish took place when local policemen came to check the house he was staying in.
 Basayev escaped the incident.

-On 8 August 2003, U.S. Secretary of State Colin Powell designated Shamil Basayev as a threat to U.S. security and citizens, saying that Basayev "has committed or poses a significant risk of committing, acts of terrorism that threaten the security of U.S. nationals or the national security, foreign policy, or economy of the United States".
+On 8 August 2003, U.S. secretary of state Colin Powell designated Shamil Basayev as a threat to U.S. security and citizens, saying that Basayev "has committed or poses a significant risk of committing, acts of terrorism that threaten the security of U.S. nationals or the national security, foreign policy, or economy of the United States".
 In February, the U.S. State Department designated three Chechen groups with links to al-Qaeda, including the Islamic International Peacekeeping Brigade, stating that Osama bin-Laden had sent "substantial" amounts to its founders Basayev and Ibn al-Khattab.
 The United Nations Security Council also placed Basayev on its official list of terrorists after the U.S. designation.

 In late 2003, Basayev claimed responsibility for terrorist bombings in both Moscow and Yessentuki in Stavropol Krai.
 He said both attacks were carried out by the group operating under his command.